asap19-eureka-house-ad-green.png

 Share

-Today’s workplace is like no other.
-For the first time in history, five generations work together in the same office; this means you could find yourself working side-by-side with co-workers who are older or younger than you by 40 or 50 years.
-According to the Bureau of Labor Statisticsby 2024 it’s estimated that 25 percent of the workforce is projected to be over 55 years old.
+According to the Bureau of Labor Statistics, by 2024 it’s estimated that 25 percent of the workforce is projected to be over 55 years old.
 People in their 60s, 70s, and even 80s also are choosing to work either full or part time (because they must or want to).
 This growing trend has resulted in a blend of generations in the workplace.

-With this span of age diversity comes a variety of individual work styles and characteristics such as values, work ethics, expectations, motivations, levels of commitment and more.
+With this span of age diversity comes a variety of individual work styles and characteristics such as values, work ethics, expectations, motivations, levels of commitment, and more.
 Working among generational differences can make it challenging to get things done – but it doesn’t have to be.
 Focusing on the talents and expertise each generation brings to the worktable can make for a harmonious, productive work environment.

 “Managing multigenerational workforces is an art.